fluxninja/aperture/docs/content/get-started/define-control-points.md

 In the organization created within Aperture Cloud, navigate to the **`Aperture`** tab in the sidebar menu.
 From there, select **`API Keys`** in the top bar.
 This is where you can find and copy the **`API_KEY`** and use it in the SDK.
-For detailed instructions on locating API Keys, please refer to the [API Keys][api-keys] section.
+For detailed instructions on locating API Keys, refer to the [API Keys][api-keys] section.

 :::